ptz0n/homebridge-verisure/README.md

 * `doorCode` Optional string containing your door lock code.
 * `pollInterval` Optional integer containing poll interval in seconds.
 Defaults to `60`.

+### Multi-factor authentication

+In 2021 Verisure started enrolling MFA, which is not yet supported by this plugin.
+One solution is to create a separate Verisure user without MFA enabled for Homebridge.
+See: [#101](https://github.com/ptz0n/homebridge-verisure/issues/101)

 ### Environment variables

 For convenience, the following environment variables can be used instead of placing secrets in your `config.json`.